flavius/phpmeta/README.md

   this case the hooking of the code will be done as a comment, so your *source* will still remain syntactically correct
   * the *transformation code* will be part of the *processor*.
-  In this case, the *source* will remain clean
+  In this case, the *source* will remain clean, not annotated with any *transformation code*

-This sounds quite complex, but it could work seamlessly in modern PHP applications.
-Modern PHP applications use the autoloading functionality of PHP - you could arrange it such that the preprocessing of the *source* is done there, as well as caching the resulting *processed script*.
+It may look daunting to use it, but it could work seamlessly in modern PHP applications.
+Modern PHP applications use the autoloading functionality of PHP - you could arrange it such that the preprocessing of the *source* is done there, as well as caching the resulting *preprocessed code*.

 How to use it
 =============